secile/UsbCamera/README.md

 # How to use
 Add UsbCamera.cs to your project.
-If WPF, add reference 'System.Drawing' to your project.
 ```C#
 // [How to use]
 // check USB camera is available.